Table of contents

 These are the typical vitamin D deficiency symptoms

-Rickets and osteomalacia are the classic vitamin D deficiency diseases.
-In children, vitamin D deficiency causes rickets, a disease characterized by a lack of mineralization of bone tissue, resulting in soft bones and skeletal deformities.42
+Rachitis and osteomalacia are classic vitamin D deficiency diseases.
+In children, vitamin D deficiency causes rachitis, a disease that is characterized by a lack of mineralization of the bone tissue, which leads to soft bones and skeletal deformities.
+42

-In adults, vitamin D deficiency can lead to osteomalacia, which results in bone weakness.
-Symptoms of bone pain and muscle weakness may indicate inadequate vitamin D levels, but such symptoms may be subtle and go undetected in the early stages.43
+In adults a Vitamin D deficiency lead to osteomalacia, which results in bone weakness.
+Symptoms of bone pain and muscle weakness can indicate an inadequate vitamin D level, but such symptoms can be subtle and remain undetected in the initial stage.
+43

 Natural sources of vitamin D